 Provider interface, this provider return "France" as the country.

 If plugged to another endpoint, in another country, it could be useful to change the default country.
-This can be done in
+This can be done in your config file:

 change endpoint default country